How is Amazon Beating the Competition and How Your Brand Can Finally Take the Lead

 How Can Retailers Compete?
 The Problem With Staying Independent and Growing an Ecommerce Brand

 Independent online brands have been between a rock and a hard place for too long.
 If they sell independently on their website, they must manage their inventory, hire ecommerce experts to oversee marketing efforts, purchase expensive SaaS, find a practical fulfillment solution, invest in research and development, and manage the countless other tasks needed to run an online brand successfully.

-Operating a simple Shopify website can be profitable and scalable when brands are smaller.
+Operating a simple ecommerce website can be profitable and scalable when brands are smaller.
 They can steadily make a name for themselves and target their consumers with ads or invest in PPC campaigns to drive customers to their websites.
 They may waste money along the way to test campaign strategies and connect with their ideal customers, but as long as they are mindful of costs, they can steadily grow their brand and lower acquisition costs.
 However, once many independent brands reach the $1-2 million annual revenue mark, they are faced with a grim reality.
 They can not maintain profitability.